Backpacking Is Life · Updated June 2026

 - 30 days unlimited — $65.67 USD

-Fixed-GB plans also available — generally less competitive than Saily on small plans, but Yesim’s strength is the unlimited tier.
-Pay & Fly top-up system lets you load a balance and spend across 170+ countries from one eSIM (useful for frequent travellers).
+Fixed-GB plans are also available — generally less competitive than Saily on small plans, but Yesim’s strength is the unlimited tier.
+Pay & Fly top-up lets you load a balance and spend across 170+ countries from one eSIM, and the activation window is a generous 12 months — useful if you’re booking ahead.

 3. Airalo — widest country coverage